AdilZia/Pacman-Classifier/README.md

 - This file is my solution to one of my MSc Machine learning courseworks.
 - You can find the original source materials in Berkleys CS188 Artificial Intelligence course.
 - This project demonstrates the subtle bridge that exists between Machine Learning and Artificial intelligence.
-- The question of **"Which is the best move to make in a given game state"** is the key: And this can be solved via a **variety** of valid approaches, either using Artificial Intelligence, Reinforcement Learning, or, as demonstrated here, by turning it into a Machine Learning classification problem.
+...The question of **"Which is the best move to make in a given game state"** is the key: And this can be solved via a **variety** of valid approaches, either using Artificial Intelligence, Reinforcement Learning, or, as demonstrated here, by turning it into a Machine Learning classification problem.

 ## How to Run the code yourself: